Public Water Systems

 Resources for Water System Operators

 Operators of Large community water systems and nontransient noncommunity systems must be trained and certified by the NYS Department of Health (see the link below for more information).
-If you have questions regarding your public water system, or if you intend to develop a public water system, please contact the Water Resource Specialist, Chris Crawford at (716) 701-3388 or at cgcrawford [at] cattco [dot] org.
+If you have questions regarding your public water system, or if you intend to develop a public water system, please contact the Water Resource Specialist, Timothy Zerfas at (716) 701-3388 or at tdzerfas [at] cattco [dot] org.